rule

 Text 25

-O descendent of Bharata, He took care that Sahadeva [Jarâsandha's son] served them befittingly with clothing, ornaments, garlands and sandalwood paste.
+O descendent of Bharata, He took care that Sahadeva [Jarāsandha's son] served them befittingly with clothing, ornaments, garlands and sandalwood paste.
+(Vedabase)

 Text 26

-Properly bathed and well decorated were they fed with excellent food and bestowed with various pleasures worthy of kings like bethelnut etc.
+Properly bathed and well decorated were they fed with excellent food and bestowed with various pleasures worthy of kings like bethelnut etc. (Vedabase)

 Text 27

+Honored by Mukunda, the kings freed from their distress shone splendidly with their gleaming earrings, like they were the planets at the end of the rainy season.

 Honored by Mukunda shone the kings freed from their distress splendidly with their gleaming earrings like they were the planets at the end of the rainy season.

-Honored by Lord Mukunda and freed from tribulation, the kings shone splendidly, their earrings gleaming, just as the moon and other celestial bodies shine brilliantly in the sky at the end of the rainy season.
 (Vedabase)

 Text 28

 Having them mount chariots with fine horses adorned with gold and jewels sent He, gratifying them with pleasing words, off to their own kingdoms.
+(Vedabase)

 Text 29

 They, the greatest of personalities, who thus by Krishna were liberated from all difficulty went away thinking of nothing but the deeds of Him, the Lord of the Living Being that is the Universe.
+(Vedabase)

 Text 30

 To their ministers and other associates they spoke of the activities of the Supreme Personality and just as the Lord had instructed carried they out His orders diligently.
+(Vedabase)

 Text 31

-Having had Jarâsandha killed by Bhîmasena, departed, after being worshiped by Sahadeva, Kes'ava, accompanied by the two sons of Prithâ.
+Having had Jarāsandha killed by Bhīmasena, departed, after being worshiped by Sahadeva, Kes'ava, accompanied by the two sons of Prithā.
+(Vedabase)

 Text 32

 Arriving in Indraprastha blew they the conchshells that brought discomfiture to the enemies they defeated but now brought delight to their well-wishers.
+(Vedabase)

 Text 33

-The residents of Indraprastha pleased in their heart to hear that, understood that Jarâsandha was put to rest and that the king [Yudhishthhira] his objectives were met.
+The residents of Indraprastha pleased in their heart to hear that, understood that Jarāsandha was put to rest and that the king [Yudhishthhira] his objectives were met.
+(Vedabase)

 Text 34

-Arjuna, Bhîma and Janârdana then recounted, after having offered the king their obeisances, everything they had done.
+Arjuna, Bhīma and Janārdana then recounted, after having offered the king their obeisances, everything they had done.
+(Vedabase)

 Text 35

 The king of the dharma couldn't speak a word when he heard that.
 In ecstasy over Krishna's mercy shed he tears out of love.'
+(Vedabase)

 The painting on this page is by B.K.
 Mitra.